EYRA-Benchmark/eyra-k8s/README.md

 - kubectl create namespace tom-dev

+# Get a local shell connected to the cluster

+- telepresence
+- If you want to copy the environment from an existing pod, run eg: `kubectl exec <name_of_pod> sh -- -c export`
+- Your env will be overwritten by the pods env, so you might want to run another shell to reset local env

 # Use a local PyCharm dev server with the cluster

 - ensure telepresence is installed